 Another example would be a transportation worker who suffers an injury in a motor vehicle crash with a negligent driver.

 In many cases, it’s necessary to have legal guidance to help you get the financial compensation you deserve.
 This is especially true for shoulder injuries since so many of these injuries develop slowly.
-Even for injuries which occur in isolated workplace accidents, it’s common for insurance companies to argue that the injury is not work-related, not severe enough, or the result of a preexisting condition.
+Even for injuries that occur in isolated workplace accidents, it’s common for insurance companies to argue that the injury is not work-related, not severe enough, or the result of a preexisting condition.

 Regardless of where you may be in the process, Banville Law’s work injury lawyers can help guide you.
 Our respected reputation with insurance companies means that they will be far less likely to deny your benefits if we’re there to represent you.
 If your claim has already been denied, we can communicate with the insurance company on your behalf, help you gather additional evidence, and connect you with medical experts who can substantiate your claim.